VILLASframework/documentation/doc/node/config/Paths.md

 )
 ```

+# Configuration {#node-config-path}

-Every path can have the following settings:
+Every path object is configured by the following settings:

 ## in (list of strings: node-names | mapping expression) {#node-config-path-in}